 I’ve already written a complete article about AQSIQ.
-This is the authority you normally need to register your company with, before you can start exporting.
+This is the authority you normally need to register your company with before you can start exporting.
 You also need to register with CNCA (Certification and Accreditation Administration).

 3. Confirm what HS codes, GB standards and other national standards you need to comply with

 HS codes are used to classify products traded in a country.
 Before you can even register your company, you need to know which HS codes are used for your products.
-You’ll also need to clearly specify the HS codes on your customs declaration, before the customs will let your products pass.
+You’ll also need to specify the HS codes on your customs declaration before the customs will let your products pass.

-GB standards are similar to ISO standards used in the West and specifies information regarding labelling, product testing procedures, safety, usage and more.
+GB standards are similar to ISO standards used in the West and specify information regarding labelling, product testing procedures, safety, usage and more.
 It’s crucial that you confirm what GB standards that apply to your products and provide documents where needed.

 4. Labelling of your products